 - Child custody, access and parenting schedules

 Maryland law calls for an equitable distribution of assets and debts acquired during the marriage.
 We help you explore creative trade-offs to reach a property settlement that best reflects your goals and financial stability.
 Our lawyers are skilled in divorce negotiations, mediation and litigation.

 The Divorce Lawyers Who Work For You

 Our attorneys are compassionate and accessible.
 We are your counselors and legal advocates during a difficult process.
-To discuss your situation, please arrange a free phone consultation at 301-731-2000 or contact us by email.
+To discuss your situation, please arrange a phone consultation at 301-731-2000 or contact us by email.
 We have offices in Rockville and Frederick.